belmont-bhagat/substitute-teacher/GETTING-STARTED.md

 ### ❌ **Mistake 6: Ran commands in wrong directory**
 **Symptom**: "command not found" or "No such file or directory"
 **Fix**: Make sure you're in the correct folder:
-- For backend: `cd simple-login-backend`
+- For backend: `cd login-backend`
-- For frontend: `cd simple-login-frontend`
+- For frontend: `cd login-frontend`

 ---